What is a facelift?

 Concentrating on the middle portion of the face, this technique addresses sagging cheeks and nasolabial folds.
 It can be performed independently or in conjunction with other procedures.

-Swelling and bruising are common in the first few days, gradually subsiding over a 2 – 3 weeks.
+Swelling and bruising are common in the first few days, gradually subsiding over 2 – 3 weeks.
 Strenuous activities should be avoided initially, and your surgeon will provide guidelines for care during this crucial phase.
 The length of recovery depends on the type of (and therefore how extensive) procedure was done.
-Diabetics and heavy smokers tend to recover more slowly.
+Diabetic patients tend to recover more slowly.
 Most importantly, patients who don’t take care of the wound will get the facelift area infected.

 Thread Face Lift and Face Lift Tape